Why don't more businesses use Direct Debit?

 With Direct Debit, all those problems disappear in an instant.
 All that's required is one signature from the customer to set up the process and the money comes into your bank on the same day every month.
 And if for any reason the money isn't paid, the processing company will flag it up straight away, so you know there's a problem and can deal with it straight away.

 Companies think it's expensive.
-I have no idea where this perception comes from, except that in theory using any third party to collect money must be costly.
+I’m really not sure where this perception comes from, except that in theory using any third party to collect money will carry a cost.
 Look at the figures, however, and it compares more favourably than the cost of processing cheques or credit card fees.

 Additionally, Direct Debit enables businesses to save many hours of laborious credit control.
 Companies can put their employees' time to much better use, or possibly even reduce staff costs.

-Luisa Grey is a director of Eazipay Ltd, one of the UK's fastest growing Direct Debit processing companies.
-The company provides regular Direct Debit services to over 1,000 companies in a wide range of market sectors throughout the UK, Europe and beyond.
+Luisa Grey is a director of Eazipay Ltd, one of the UK’s largest and fastest growing automated payment processing companies.
+Eazipay provides regular Direct Debit collection and processing services to thousands of SMEs and corporate organisations in a wide range of market sectors throughout the UK, Europe and beyond.